KnowledgeAnywhere/FortunaSDK/README.md

 ## Installation and Getting Started

 - You will need Audience and Secret keys for authorization.
-These can be obtained by going to into the admin panel for your lMS and navigating to Site > External API keys.
+These can be obtained by going to into the admin panel for your LMS and navigating to Site > External API keys.
 - run the cmd `npm i fortunasdk --save` to get the package.
 - The SDK expects the constants `FORTUNA_AUDIENCE`, `FORTUNA_SECRET` & `FORTUNA_API_URL` to be present as process variables.
 The easiest way to accomplish this is to use an .env file that is loaded via [Foreman](https://www.npmjs.com/package/foreman) or [dotenv](https://www.npmjs.com/package/dotenv).